dandevri/cod.es/MDN/javascript-building-blocks/javascript-building-blocks.md

 Generally, a return value is used where the function is an intermediate step in a calculation of some kind.
 You want to get to a final result, which involves some values.

 ## Introduction to events
+> Events are actions or occurrences that happen in the system you are programming.

+Events are fired inside the browser window.
+Most of the time attaches to a specific item.

+*  Each event has an event handler. (user-defined function)
+* Registering an event handler.
+(Sometimes called event listeners)

+> The listener listens out for the event happening, and the handler is the code that is run in response to it happening.

+Events are not particular to JavaScript, most programming language have some kind of event model.
+The event model in JavaScript for web pages differs from the event model for JavaScript as it is used in other environments.

+**Event handler properties**
+Event handler property, a property like any other available on elements.

+You might be wondering why we haven't included the parentheses after the function name.
+This is because we don't want to call the function immediately — only after the button has been clicked.

+**Inline event handlers**
+Don't use these.
+Event handler HTML attribute.
+Bad practice, they become unmanageable.
+It mixes up HTML and JavaScript.

+**AddEventListener**
+Newest type of event mechanism.
+(DOM Level 2 Events) Similar way to th eevent handler properties syntax.

+Specify two parameters:
+* Name of the event
+* Code from the handler function

+This allows you to have the same button performing different actions in different circumstances.

+* Event handler properties have less power and options but better cross browser.
+* DOM Level 2 Events are more powerful but can also become more comples.
+You can also add multiple event handlers.

+**Other event concepts**
+Event object; automatically passed to event handlers to provide extra features and information.
+Event object is always a reference tot he element that the event has occurred upon.

+`e.target` is useful when you want to set the same event handler on multiple elements.

+Some more advanced handlers contain extra data.

+**Preventing default behavior**
+Sometimes you want to stop an event doing what it does by default.
+(Web form example)

+preventDefault function on the event object, stops form submission.

+**Event bubbling and capture**
+Two handlers of the same event type are activated on one element.

+When an event is fired on an element that has parent elements; capturing phase and the bubbling phase.

+**Capturing phase**
+* Browser checks to see if the element (outer-most html) has an onclick event handler.
+* Then it moves on to the next element inside html.

+**Bubbling phase**
+* Checks to see if the element that was actually clicked on has an event handler.
+* Moves to the next immediate ancestor element.
+Until it reaches the HTML

+Modern browsers register using the bubbling phase.
+* First finds inner then outer.

+You can fix it by using stopPropagation.
+So the event doesn't bubble up.

+**Event delegation**
+Bubbling allows us to take advantage of event delegation.
+Set event on parent and have effect bubble to each child.

+*Event listener on ul bubbles to list items*